kosli-dev/cli/README.md

 # Kosli Reporter

-This CLI is used to report and query the images of workloads running in an environment back to kosli.
+This CLI is used to report DevOps change events to Kosli and query them.

+## Status
+Kosli is still in beta

 ## Usage